If you’re looking to increase organic search traffic and improve rankings, you’ve probably thought about ramping up on visual content.

 Be intentional with your email outreach.
 Your goal is to build a relationship and share value through your visual assets.

-For finding people who’ve linked to similar articles or infographics, you can still use Content Explorer to filter for pages with significant referring domains.
 Joshua wrote a step-by-step guide about it in 9 Link Building Strategies that You Can Use.

 Finally, here’s an example of an email outreach asking an editor or content manager to link to your infographic: